Will-chartrand/FinalMemex/docs/Will Chartrand's Personal Memex.md

 The main themes surround that of a few assigned readings - namely [[Public annotations from @griffithsChapterTwoARPANET|Chapter Two: From ARPANET to World Wide Web]] and [[Public annotations from @franaWebThereWas|Before the Web There Was Gopher]] .
 In addition to the history of these technologies, I also wanted to explore the societal impacts that they had at the time of their invention as well as the resulting impacts that we experience today.
 For this, I .

-Everything that has been added for this second installment of the memex has been tagged with #PartTwo .
+Everything that has been added for this third installment of the memex has been tagged with #PartThree .

 The summaries of the texts are included in the source files, which can be found in the Sources folder (or just click on the links included in this file)